 - 4 baby corn halved

-- 2 tbsp soy sauce or tamari if gluten free
+- 2 tablespoon soy sauce or tamari if gluten free

 - Handful peanuts roughly chopped

-- 2 tbsp white or black sesame seeds
+- 2 tablespoon white or black sesame seeds

 - Fresh lime juice

 - Boil a kettle and then soak the noodles according to package instructions (approx 3 minutes).
 Drain, run under cold water, drain again.